pyvisa/pyvisa/docs/migrating.rst

 which is not a big deal but it makes things cleaner.

-If you were using `printf`, `queryf`, `scanf`, `sprintf` or `sscanf` of `vpp43`, rewrite as pure python code (see below).
+If you were using `printf`, `queryf`, `scanf`, `sprintf` or `sscanf` of `vpp43`, rewrite as pure Python code (see below).

 If you were using `Instrument.delay`, change your code or use `Instrument.query_delay` (see below).